docsifyjs/docsify/docs/embed-files.md

 ## Embedded file type

-Currently, file extension are automatically recognized and embedded in different ways.
+Currently, file extensions are automatically recognized and embedded in different ways.

-This is a supported embedding type:
+These types are supported:

 * **iframe** `.html`, `.htm`
 * **markdown** `.markdown`, `.md`